Asking For The Extraordinary

 About the Author

 Jeff’s breadth and depth of experience over 20+ years helps him keep AgVenture’s market position well ahead of the technological curve.
-What he learns from agronomists and visits to seed-producer plots equip him to find the best soybean varieties for our growers.
+What he learns from agronomists and visits to seed-producer plots equip him to find the best soybean varieties for our farmers.